nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 # [Diffusione del virus SARS-CoV-2 in California](https://nextstrain.org/ncov/2020-03-13?c=country&r=division&d=tree,map&f_division=California&m=div&p=grid&legend=closed)

 <!-- Looking at samples from California, we see evidence for multiple introductions. -->
-Osservando i campioni provenienti dalla California, notiamo prove di introduzioni multiple.
+Osservando i campioni provenienti dalla California, notiamo evidenze di introduzioni multiple.
 <!-- More importantly, we see at least one cluster of closely related cases, all sampled in California over a short time period (click on ['Explore the Data'](https://nextstrain.org/ncov) and search for 'CA9' to see on example). -->
-Ancora più importante, vediamo che almeno un gruppo di casi strettamente correlati sono stati tutti campionati in California durante un breve periodo di tempo (clicca su ['Esplora i dati'](https://nextstrain.org/ncov) and cerca 'CA9' per vedere un esempio).
+Ancora più importante, vediamo che almeno un gruppo di casi molto simili geneticamente in campioni rilevati in California durante un breve periodo di tempo (clicca su ['Esplora i dati'](https://nextstrain.org/ncov) and cerca 'CA9' per vedere un esempio).
 <br><br>

 <!-- This strongly suggests that there is ongoing local transmission within California. -->
-Questo suggerisce fortemente che in California sia in atto una trasmissione locale del virus.
+Questo suggerisce fortemente che in California sia attivo un focolaio locale del virus.
 <!-- There is NO right-side text -->

 <!-- ############ SLIDE BREAK ############# -->